comp0160/comp0160.github.io/lab9.md

 somewhat exasperatingly, seems to need a couple of run ups before it will work properly.

 In the **Hierarchy** window, select **Canvas → Headline**.
-This should bring up a dialog saying that you need to import starter assets for TMPro.
-Click the button to do so.
+This should bring up a dialog saying that you need to import starter assets for TextMesh Pro.
+Click the button to **Import TMP Essentials**.
+Once that has finished, close the dialog.

 Now, run the scene.
-You will probably see that there are lot of blank spaces on the onscreen form.
+You may see an onscreen form with controls and text, but it's also possible there are lot of blank spaces.
+If so, stop the scene and try it again.
+This time the firm should be populated.
+(If not, ask the tutors for help.)

-Stop the scene running.
-You *should* now see that the form text is populated, at least with placeholders like **Experiment Settings [XXXX]**.
-If you run it at this point you should be able to configure an experiment, but it will fail when you try to start it.
+At this point you should be able to configure an experiment, but it will fail when you try to start it.
 This is because the program can't find the scenes which implement the experiments.
-To make them available, they need to be added to the scene list.
+To make them available, they need to be added to the **scene list**:

 * Choose **File → Build Profiles** from the main menu.
 * Select **Scene List** in the sidebar of the Build Profiles window.